Regularity and tailored regularization of Deep Neural Networks, with application to parametric PDEs in uncertainty quantification: Regularity bounds for DNNs

 When the dimensionality of the input parameters $d_0 = s$ is large, it may make sense to impose a condition that the sequence $\beta_j$ is ordered and decays sufficiently fast, i.e., the columns of the matrix $W_0$ should decay in vector $\infty$-norms.
 This is consistent with the accepted wisdom in contemporary high-dimensional QMC integration theory that the underlying function space setting should be ``weighted'' so that the parameters or the integration variables have decaying importance.

 Considering mixed derivatives with respect to the input parameters $\bsy$ with high order $|\bsnu|$, it makes sense to restrict the matrix elements of $W_\ell$ such that their matrix $\infty$-norms are bounded by a reasonably small constant.
 At the same time, we would also want to make sure that the derivatives of the activation function $\sigma$ do not grow too quickly in magnitude so that the growth of the sequence $\Gamma_n^{[\ell]}$ can be sufficiently compensated by the decay of the sequence $\beta_j$.
-This has the added advantage of avoiding exploding gradients \cite{LSTM97} with respect to the network parameters~$\theta$.

 In Section~\ref{sec:act} we consider the following activation functions and determine explicit expressions for $A_n$ in \eqref{eq:sigma}:

 The ReLU activation function $\sigma(x) = \max\{x,0\}$ is not smooth and so condition \eqref{eq:sigma} does not hold.
 However, a generalization of swish, namely $x/(1+e^{-c x})$ for $c \rightarrow \infty$ converges to the ReLU activation function.
 Like ReLU, the swish function is unbounded as $x\to+\infty$.